 Academic Labs.
-Evening Academic Lab Time is an opportunity for students to utilize their time, based on their individual study needs.
-Students have the option to study collaboratively in groups online, work individually, or seek help from a peer tutor.
+Evening Academic Lab Time is an opportunity for students in good standing to choose how they want to utilize their time, based on their individual study needs.
+Students have the option to sign out of the dorms to work in various campus locations, study collaboratively in groups, or attend labs.
+Students in ninth and 10th grades should seek permission to sign out of the dorms from their on-duty faculty member.
 Residential dorm areas are to be quiet during study hours.
 Music must not be audible outside of student rooms.
+The following guidelines must be followed during Academic Lab Time: